ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/costmap_2d/costmap-plugins/speed_filter.md

 Note
 :   `speed_limit` expressed in a percent should belong to `(0.0 ..
 100.0]` range.
     This topic will be used by a Controller Server.
-Please refer to [Controller Server](../configuring-controller-server.md#controller-server) configuration page to set it appropriately.
+Please refer to [Controller Server][controller-server] configuration page to set it appropriately.

 ### **`<filter name>.transform_tolerance`**